 This chair is on sale for around $60, so it’s not the cheapest one around.
 We believe that this price is justified, though, since the chair itself is extremely comfortable.
 It has a segmented, padded back and seat and the padding is just firm enough to provide support whilst remaining comfortable to use for extended periods of time.

-The manufacturer has obviously paid a lot of attention to common office chair problems.
+The manufacturer has evidently paid a lot of attention to those usual office chair problems.
 Muscle stress is minimized thanks to an integrated headrest, padded armrests, and an inward slope towards the lower back area.
 The headrest can’t be removed but as you have to lean back to use it, it’s not really a problem.
-These are the areas where many chairs falter, causing or exacerbating existing back problems to the point where employees dread coming to work.
+These are the areas where many chairs falter, causing, or exacerbating existing back problems to the point where employees dread coming to work.
 Thankfully, this isn’t a problem that this model has – it’s a pleasure to sit in.

 The armrests are comfy and well-padded but pretty narrow.
-This could be a problem for taller people since they’d have to pull their arms in to use them, but for short people or teenagers, they’re just fine.
-This is a fairly low to the ground chair, although the height can be adjusted between 17” and 22” using a base-mounted lever so there is a little wiggle room in that regard.
+This could be an issue for taller people since they’d have to pull their arms in to use them, but for short people or teenagers, they’re just fine.
+This is a fairly low to the ground chair, although the height can be modified between 17” and 22” using a base-mounted lever so there is a little wiggle room in that regard.
 Additionally, the seat can support up to 250 pounds of weight, so that’s not an issue.